tenox7/vncfox/README.md

     tenox7/vncfox:latest
 ```

+This container is dual architecture, AMD64 and ARM64, it can be run on Mac host with Apple Silicon, Raspberry PI, etc.

 ## VNC Client
 It's recommended to use Tight or Tiger VNC client to reduce CPU usage and improve performance.